AnythingOT/L5X_UDTOptimizer/README.md

 Revamping older codes needed a faster method to make the program more memory efficient and more complaint to standard coding practices.
 Started with a single UDT python macro, finished with claude to support on full l5x support.

-This concept is extended to 2 more repo's
- - LLM4UDT [https://github.com/AnythingOT/LLM4UDT]: Using local LLM to generate/Optimize UDT's.
- - L5X_Lint [https://github.com/AnythingOT/L5X_Lint]: Code validator to verify whether a written ACD file has followed standard coding practice.

----

-## Where this fits

-This is one piece of a bigger work-in-progress project, **LLM4ICS & LLM4L5X**.

 Still on the list:

 - A tag optimizer to go alongside this one, covering UDT, global, and local tags.